Church Bay Beach Bermuda

 Rotate the image for 360° view

-There are toilets on top of the hill at the beach park.
+There are toilets on top of the hill at the Church Bay Beach Park (the toilets have become non-functional in recent times).
 The park also has picnic tables, and adequate parking areas.
 There is a ruined fort on the cliff close to the parking area.

 Location of Church Bay Beach

-Visit the Beach Map to see the location of Church Bay Beach and several other great beaches.
+Visit the Beach Map to see the location of Church Bay and several other great beaches.

 Road Map